iaroslav-ai/black-box-optimization/README.md

 # black-box-optimization
-Knowledge transfer in black box optimization
+A few examples of black box optimization, solved with different methods.